Does Grey District Council enforce their Bylaw?

 Where can I camp in the Grey District?

-If you are certified self-contained you can camp on Council controlled property anywhere within Grey District except parts of:
+If you are self-contained you can camp on Council controlled property anywhere within Grey District except parts of:

 - Jacks Road, Cobden Bridge site